mockoon/mockoon.com/content/tutorials/react-api-call-and-mocking.md

 order: 93
 ---

-This guide will teach you how to call any REST API from a React application create with the [Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) package.
+This guide will teach you how to call any REST API from a React application created with the [Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) package.
 If you already have an existing API that you want to call from your application, you can skip the first step, in which we will create a fake REST API using Mockoon.

 ## 1. Create a mock API endpoint with Mockoon

-When working on your React application, you may need to mock an API is still under development, or that is only [partially available](docs:proxy-mode).
+When working on your React application, you may need to mock an API that is still under development, or that is only [partially available](docs:proxy-mode).
 The easiest way to start working without having to wait is to create a mock API using a tool like Mockoon.
 (Read more about the [benefits of API mocking](/use-cases/)).

 > To learn more about how to set up your first mock API with Mockoon, head over to the [Getting started tutorial](tutorials:getting-started).